Jürgen Christoph von Koppelow: Dragoon regiment command

 Von Koppelow was described by a peer in Christiania in 1731 as a "vigilant and quick-minded officer, and of great talent."
 With the end of the Great Northern War Jürgen Christoph continued his deployment as a dragoon officer in southeast Norway.
 The "noble and generous Captain Jørgen Christopher von Koppelow" bought Spydeberg church in Østfold in 1723.
-Von Koppelow was given command of the dragoon Fröland Company, based in the southeast provinces Østfold and Akershus, and was promoted to the rank of Major in April 1729 and then Lieutenant Colonel in April 1735.
+Von Koppelow was given command of the dragoon Fröland Company, based in the southeast provinces Østfold and Akershus, and was promoted to the rank of major in April 1729 and then lieutenant colonel in April 1735.
 From 1744 Von Koppelow joined the 2nd Søndenfjeldske Dragoon Regiment headquarter staff of Major General Paul Beenfeldt, who was based in Christiania.

-In 1750 Colonel Von Koppelow was given the virgin command of the newly-establish 3rd Søndenfjeldske Dragoon Regiment, and subsequently promoted to Major General in the Norwegian army.
+In 1750 Colonel Von Koppelow was given the virgin command of the newly established 3rd Søndenfjeldske Dragoon Regiment, and subsequently promoted to major general in the Norwegian army.
 Lieutenant Colonel Nicolay Hersleb and Major Frantz Christian Zepelin were appointed to serve on his staff.
 Jürgen Christoph was appointed on the board of the General Staff of the Norwegian army in 1755, led by Field Marshal Hans Jacob Arnoldt, the commanding general of the Norwegian forces in Denmark-Norway.
 Von Koppelow held this position until his retirement in 1759, aged 75.